mochatech1725/cb-sat-practice/README.md

 2. View all your past practice sessions
 3. Click "View Details" to see question-by-question results
 4. Use "Reset All History" to clear all practice data

-## Sample Data

-The application comes with sample SAT questions across different domains and difficulties for testing purposes.
-In a production environment, you would need to:

-1. Import questions from the College Board question bank
-2. Set up proper user authentication
-3. Configure production database (PostgreSQL, MySQL, etc.)

 ## Development